SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 ---

 Thank you to all who took the time to review my latest project!

 I would love to know your thoughts.
+Leave a comment on [LinkedIn](https://www.linkedin.com/in/sarahamangrum/) or email me at sarahqmangrum@gmail.com.

-I am currently looking for a Data Analyst position with remote/hybrid opportunities.
+I am currently looking for a Data Analyst position with remote/hybrid opportunities based out of Texas.

-You can email me at sarahqmangrum@gmail.com.

 ---